NHLCA BIPOC Coaches Spotlight

 After high school, Derrick attended Bowling Green State University, where he began taking ice hockey classes.
 His passion for hockey led him to an opportunity to become a student equipment manager for the Falcons’ NCAA Division 1 team.
 During his time in this role, Derrick would learn from the BG coaching staff led by the longtime college coach, Buddy Powers.

-After college, Henderson would continue playing in roller hockey leagues in Michigan and Arizona before returning to Bowling Green and beginning his coaching career.
-Henderson began coaching goalies for the BGSU Women’s ACHA hockey team as well as working with BG Youth Hockey’s Travel teams.
+After college, Henderson would continue playing in roller hockey leagues in Michigan and Arizona before returning to Bowling Green and beginning his coaching career – working with goalies for the BGSU Women’s ACHA hockey team as well as BG Youth Hockey Travel teams.

 After moving to Columbus, OH, Derrick immediately began working with the Columbus Ice Hockey Club and the Easton Youth Hockey Association, eventually becoming EYHA’s Director of Goalie Development.
-From there, he began working with several area high school programs as a goalie coach and eventually moved on to become an assistant coach.
+From there, he began working with several area high school programs, working his way from goalie coach to assistant coach to head coach.

 Neal Henderson